 That said, now may not be the time to go “all in” recklessly.
 It’s possible for an engineered selling route in highly leveraged futures markets to slam metals prices one more time – especially if scared money flows out of equities and into U.S. dollars.

 However, those who accumulate some bullion now and some later with an eye to average in while prices remain attractive stand to be rewarded when the trend turns bullish.

-The easiest way to implement a discipled plan of regular bullion purchases is to sign up for Money Metals’ monthly Savings Plan.
+The easiest way to implement a disciplined plan of regular bullion purchases is to sign up for Money Metals’ Monthly Savings Plan.
 It’s also extremely cost-efficient: monthly plan participants enjoy even lower premiums on eligible products than those available to the general public.

 Stefan Gleason is CEO of Money Metals Exchange, the company recently named "Best Overall Online Precious Metals Dealer" by Investopedia.
 A graduate of the University of Florida, Gleason is a seasoned business leader, investor, political strategist, and grassroots activist.
 Gleason has frequently appeared on national television networks such as CNN, FoxNews, and CNBC and in hundreds of publications such as the Wall Street Journal, TheStreet, and Seeking Alpha.